 To bring out their flavor, a bit of edible acid helps.
 Some folks like to use a bit of lemon or lime, but my favorite is apple cider vinegar.
 I dice them into bite-sized pieces, shower them with a splash of vinegar and a generous pinch of salt and stir.
 Delicious!

 Of course, we would be remiss if we didn’t offer up a delicious guacamole recipe.
-Pass the chips!
+See this recipe and more below!

 By the way, is the avocado a fruit or a vegetable?
 It’s a fruit!
 To be more specific, it’s a berry.

 You can grow your own avocado fruit tree, too—if you have patience.